Narmo/BriteWeather/README.md

-BriteWeather is a simple menubar application for presenting current weather conditions.
+BriteWeather is a simple OS X menubar application for presenting current weather conditions.

 ## Data